ActianCorp/integration-platform-docs/docs/integration-manager/configurations/managing-configuration-files.md

 # Managing Configuration Files

-<font color="red">Need to explain the different use cases for configuration files (packages, process files, etc.).</font>
+<font color="red">Would it be helpful here to explain the different types of configuration files (packages, process files, etc.), or are we assuming that the reader is familiar with this?</font>

 You can upload files for use with your configurations.
 These can be public files or private files.